pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-polymorphism.md

 1. function **overloading**
 2. templates
 3. virtual functions ( **overriding** )
+  - "The fact that the static and dynamic types of references and pointers can differ is the cornerstone of how C++ supports polymorphism" (Lip p605)
+    - see "classes.md" &rarr; "Inheritance" &rarr; "**Dynamic Binding**"

 From [source](https://www.geeksforgeeks.org/templates-cpp/):
 - "Both function overloading and templates are examples of **polymorphism** features of OOP."